-Here is the free catholic widget from Catholic Gallery that is capable of displaying the Mass Readings on your blog or website.
-The mass readings widget displays the current day readings by default.
-It can also display the readings for other days on a button click.
-Here is the detailed instruction on using this Catholic mass readings widget (For a better experience visit this page from your desktop).
+Here is the free Catholic Mass Readings widget from the Catholic Gallery that is capable of displaying the Mass Readings on your blog or website.
+This widget displays the current day readings by default.
+It can also display the readings for other days on a click of a button.
+Here are the detailed instructions on using this Catholic mass readings widget (For a better experience visit this page from your desktop).

 Functionalities of the widget

-- Fully compatible with other contents, plugins, and widgets on your website
+- Fully compatible with other content, plugins, and widgets on your website.

-- More than one can be placed on a page
+- More than one widget can be placed on a page.

 - No extra load on your server as the data and script are hosted on our servers.